 After continuing his studies at the Lemmens Institute in Leuven (BE) and later on Dé Kunsthumaniora in Antwerp (BE), department jazz and pop, Tuur decided to move to The Netherlands to delve more into jazz and world music.
-During his studies at the Rotterdam Conservatory, Codarts, from 2005, Tuur has attended several workshops and masterclasses with some of the world’s finest musicians, such as: Richard Bona, Ernesto Simpson, Joshua Redman, Horacio "el negro" Hernandez, Giovanni Hidalgo, Ed Soph, Randy Brecker, Dave Liebmann, Dave Valentine, Cyro Baptista, Nosso Trio, Kiko Freitas and many more.
+During his studies at the Rotterdam Conservatory Codarts from 2005, Tuur has attended several workshops and masterclasses with some of world’s finest musicians, such as: Richard Bona, Ernesto Simpson, Joshua Redman, Horacio "el negro" Hernandez, Hidalgo, Ed Soph, Randy Brecker, Dave Liebmann, Dave Valentine, Cyro Baptista, Nosso Trio, Kiko Freitas and many more.

-Tuur was to be admired at major music festivals like Java Jazz Festival in Jakarta, Indonesia, Ollin Kan Festival in Mexico City, Bangkok Jazz in Bangkok, Thailand, Shanghai Jazz Festival in Shanghai, China, various Sesc music festivals in Brazil, North Sea Jazz Festival (since 2009-2018 every year) in Rotterdam, The Netherlands, Jazz au Chellah festival in Rabat, Morocco, among others.
+Tuur was to be admired at major music festivals like Java Jazz Festival in Jakarta, Indonesia, Ollin Kan Festival in Mexico City, Bangkok Jazz in Bangkok, Thailand, Shanghai Jazz Festival in Shanghai, China, various Sesc music festivals in Brazil, North Sea Jazz Festival (since 2009-2017 every year) in Rotterdam, The Netherlands, Jazz au Chellah festival in Rabat, Morocco, and much more.

-It was in 2012 that he created a band of his own, Tuur Moens and Syndicate: an 11-piece fur band of international musicians.
-With this project he recorded, produced and released the EP album ‘Clockwise’.
-The same year as the album release, Tuur performed with his syndicate at the North Sea Jazz Festival (2012), Breda Jazz Festival and Delft Jazz Festival.
-Due to busy schedules and band members that no longer lived in The Netherlands, it became rather difficult to continue the development of this band, so Tuur decided to stop the project in 2013.
+In the following years Tuur remained very active in the music scene with artists like Ntjam Rosie, State of Monc, Rogier Teldeman Trio, Teus Nobel,… and it was in 2012 when he created his own band, Tuur Moens & Syndicate: an 11-piece fur band of international musicians.
+With this project he recorded, produced and released under his wings, the EP album ‘Colckwise’.
+The same year as the album release, Tuur performed with his syndicate at the North Sea Jazz Festival (2012), Breda Jazz Festival, Delft Jazz Festival, amongst others.
+Due to busy schedules and band members that no longer lived in The Netherlands, it became rather difficult to continue development of this band, so Tuur decided to stop the project in 2013.

-Over the years, Tuur’s style of composing has evolved considerably.
-In 2012, Tuur met a musician via YouTube.
-He connected with Munir Hossn, a Brazilian multi-instrumentalist, producer and composer known from his work with, amongst others, Mayra Andrade, Daniela Mercury, Alfredo Rodriquez, Roberto Mendes and his own project ‘Made in Nordeste’.
-The rendezvous took place after Tuur added drums and percussion to a song ‘Tudo bala’ that originally only consisted of guitar and vocals.
+In 2012 Tuur met a musician who will bring his musical career to a higher level.
+Via YouTube he connected with Munir Hossn, a Brazilian multi-instrumentalist, producer and composer known from his work with Mayra Andrade, Daniela Mercury, Alfredo Rodriquez, Roberto Mendes and his own project ‘Made in Nordeste’, to name a few...
+The rendezvous took place after via YouTube after Tuur added drums and percussion to a song ‘Tudo bala’ that originally only consisted of guitar and vocals.
+Watch video here.
 Since then, Tuur and Munir became good friends and share the stage often.
-Through this encounter Tuur met several influential musicians from the French, Spanish, Cuban, Brazilian and African music scene.
+Through this encounter Tuur met many musicians in the French, Spanish, Cuban, Brazilian and African music scene.